MarkuBu/vec3d/readme.md

 This mod adds a 3d vector class to Minetest.

 ### Create a new vector
-To create a new vector you have to use the method vec3d()
+To create a new vector you have to use the method `vec3d()`

 #### Example

 	local v = vec3d()      -- creates the vector {x = 0, y = 0, z = 0}
 	local v = vec3d(5,3,1) -- creates the vector {x = 5, y = 3, z = 1}

-### Format output
+### Formatted output
-If a vector is print to the console with the print command the output is formatted
+If a vector is printed to the console with the `print()` command the output is formatted in the order x, y, z

 #### Example